-Citation with stable link: Philip A. Harland, 'Judean wisdom: Pseudo-Clement on a journey to Peter the Judean sage (third century CE and on),' Last modified January 14, 2023, http://philipharland.com/Blog/?p=12325.
+Citation with stable link: Philip A. Harland, 'Judean wisdom: Pseudo-Clement on a journey to Peter the Judean sage (third century CE and on),' Ethnic Relations and Migration in the Ancient World, last modified June 10, 2023, https://philipharland.com/Blog/?p=12325.

 Comments: The theme of the young man seeking after wisdom and truth – and trying every local sage or philosophical sect without any luck – is somewhat common.
 Sometimes that narrative progression or even autobiographical pattern is accompanied with the idea that the young man finds that truth where it is least expected: in some exotic place among the “barbarians.”
 This can be seen in Thessalos’ journey to Egypt in the ostensibly autobiographical introduction to his medicine manual (link) and it can be seen in the stories of young upper-class men’s journeys in pursuit of wisdom related by Plutarch (link) and Lucian (link), for instance.
 It was also taken on by Christian authors like Justin Martyr (link coming soon) and the ones who developed tales about Clement’s journeys to wisdom (likely written in Syria in the third century, but based on earlier materials and subsequently reworked).

 The Pseudo-Clementine Recognitions were translated from Greek into Latin by Rufinus of Aquileia (around 406 CE), which is the version of Clement’s story used below.
 The narrative is presented in the form of Clement writing to James, the brother of Jesus, telling his story.
 Clement is, therefore, the first person narrator of his own life story.